 Paul Hamberis, DPT, is a native of Greenville, SC.
-He currently lives in Greenville, SC, with his wife and two children.
 Paul practices at Palmetto Physical Therapy, specializing in treating balance/vestibular deficits, stroke and brain injury conditions.

 Paul has volunteered with A.H.E.P.A. – scholarships, HUD Housing, and is an active member at St. George Cathedral.
 Paul has 12 years of experience working with individuals with disabilities, including a year at Roger C. Peace – TBI.
 He has a personal connection with the disabilities community through a relative with severe autism.

 Paul brings business administration experience and medical expertise to the Thrive Upstate Board.

 Bern Mebane, President and CEO of Crescent Publishing Co., LLC, in Greenville, SC, a company he founded in 1999 after he retired from Gannett, Inc. where he served as senior group president of the company’s Piedmont Newspaper Group and as president and publisher of The Greenville News since the acquisition of Multimedia, Inc. by Gannett in 1995.